For Providers: Get Listed →

 How to pay a tutor with Arizona ESA ClassWallet

-Path 1: ClassWallet Direct Pay (recommended when available)
+Route 1: Pay Vendor — sometimes called Direct Pay (recommended when available)

 If the tutor is registered as a ClassWallet vendor, you can send payment directly from your ESA account to the tutor.
 The tutor receives payment after the service.
 This is the most straightforward method and reduces your out-of-pocket risk.

-Ask your tutor: “Are you set up in ClassWallet as a Direct Pay vendor for Arizona ESA families?”
+Ask your tutor: “Are you set up in ClassWallet to receive Pay Vendor payments from Arizona ESA families?”

-If the tutor is not set up for ClassWallet Direct Pay, you can pay out of pocket first and then submit documentation through ClassWallet to get ESA funds back.
+If no other route is available, you can pay out of pocket first and then submit documentation through ClassWallet to get ESA funds back.
 The risk: if the reimbursement is denied because of missing documentation or a credential issue, you are out of pocket.

 Before using Reimbursement: confirm the tutoring service is eligible under the current ADE handbook, the tutor meets credential requirements, and you have all required documentation ready.